ahollocou/walkscan/README.md

 ### Usage for benchmarks

-To perform benchmarks with ground-truth information, use the *benchmarks* command:
+To perform benchmarks with ground-truth information, use the **benchmarks** command:

-Graph filename not set
     Usage: benchmarks <flags>
     Availaible flags:
         -i [graph file name] : Specifies the graph file (tab-separated list of edges).
         -c [community file name] : Specifies the file with the ground-truth communities (tab-separated list of nodes).
         -b [benchmark type] :
             0 -> Classic benchmark: we pick a seed set in each ground-truth community.
             1 -> Random seed set: we pick k random seed nodes in the graph (and we make x simulations).
             2 -> Locally random seed set: we pick one seed set in the neighborhood of each ground-truth community.

 #### Classic benchmark